Did you know most of our readers prefer DentalInsurance.com for their dental insurance needs?

 There are 2 main types of dental insurance plans:

-- Dental health maintenance organizations (DHMOs): A DHMO is similar to a health insurance HMO.
+- Dental health maintenance organizations (DHMOs).
+A DHMO is similar to a health insurance HMO.
 When you sign onto a DHMO, you’ll need to choose a dental service provider from a pre-approved list of in-network practices.
-If you go outside of your network, you cannot use your benefits.
+If you go outside of your network, you can't use your benefits.
 DHMOs are usually the most affordable option, but they also offer you the least amount of freedom to choose your dentist.

-- Preferred provider organizations (PPOs): PPOs allow you to see any dentist or dental service provider you like and still use your benefits.
+- Preferred provider organizations (PPOs).
+PPOs allow you to see any dentist or dental service provider you like and still use your benefits.
 You may be able to get an additional discount on your service or premium if you do see an in-network provider.
 PPOs are more expensive than DHMOs, but they’re a good choice if you want to see a particular dentist.